FROM AN EXPERIENCE

 The Market Emotions Cycle - how we feel as the markets fluctuate

+Trimark Analysis of this cycle of boom and bust and the feelings that go along with it.
 The internet, the stock market boom and CNN all led people to believe that wealth creation was easy and everyone could do it cheaply and effortlessly.
-The truth is, there is no easy way to accumulate assets and there is no “new paradigm” that eliminates the possibility of a recession or stock market crash.
+The truth is, there is no easy way to accumulate assets and there is no “new paradigm” that eliminates the possibility of a recession or stock market crash. |

 This chart shows the cycle of emotions people go through when investing in the markets.
 Long term thinking is key!
 Understanding not only the cycle but the emotions that go with it can help equip investors to tolerate and benefit from market fluctuations.